PrefectHQ/prefect/docs/collections/overview.md

 ## Usage

-To use a Prefect Collection, first install the collection via `pip`:
+To use a Prefect Collection, first install the collection via `pip`.
+As an example, to use `prefect-aws`:

 ```bash
 pip install prefect-aws
 ```

-The tasks and flows in that collection can then be imported and called within your flow:
+The AWS tasks and flows in that collection can then be imported and called within your flow:

 ```python
 from prefect import flow